 Private landlords don’t have to take any action to deal with anti-social tenants.
 If you’re being harassed by private tenants you may have to contact the police to get help.

-You can get points on the selection scheme for harassment, threats & intimidation even if the incidents don’t meet the Housing Executive’s standard for intimidation.
+You can get points on the selection scheme for harassment, threats & intimidation even if the incidents don’t meet the Housing Executive’s standard for intimidation, but the number of points you will get is much lower, a maximum of 20 points.
 If the behaviour is making it unreasonable to stay in your home you should apply to the Housing Executive for help as a homeless person.
 You might also be able to get Management Transfer status to make you a priority for social housing transfers.